danielgtaylor/polaris/README.md

 Some possible deployement scenarios follow.

 ### Heroku
 [Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) uses git for deployments and supports NPM dependencies.
-Create a new project:
+Make sure to install their tools before continuing.
+Then, create a new project:

 ```bash
 mkdir server